ethereum/consensus-deployment-ansible/README.md

 1. Clone this repository
 2. Ensure `docker` and `docker-compose` is installed
 3. Change directories with `cd scripts/quick-run`
-4. Create the required directories for persistent data with `mkdir execution_data beacon_data`
+4. Create the required directories for persistent data with `mkdir -p execution_data beacon_data`
 5. Find your IP address and add it to the `pithos.vars` file, this is just to ensure easy peering
 6. Run your chosen execution engine, e.g: `docker-compose --env-file pithos.vars -f docker-compose.geth.yml up -d`
 7. Run your chosen consensus engine, e.g: `docker-compose --env-file pithos.vars -f docker-compose.lighthouse.yml up -d`